encryptogroup/onionPIR/README.md

 # OnionPIR
-OnionPIR is an anonymous communication service that allows private communication without revealing the users social graphs to the server.
-OnionPIR is based on RAID-PIR and Tor and consists of the OnionPIR server, the servers from the RAID-PIR library and the OnionPIR client.
+OnionPIR is an anonymous communication service that allows private communication without revealing the users' social graphs to the server.
+OnionPIR is based on [RAID-PIR](https://github.com/encryptogroup/RAID-PIR) and Tor and consists of the OnionPIR server, the servers from the RAID-PIR library and the OnionPIR client.

-**Warning:** This code is **not** meant to be used for a productive environment and is intended for testing and demonstration purposes only.
+**Warning:** This code is **not** meant to be used in a productive environment and is intended for testing and demonstration purposes only.

 ![screenshot of OnionPIR](./storage/pir/onionpir_screenshot.png)